Cataloging of AGBU Papazian Library Materials

-A. The creation of catalog records in Library Automation System EOSi Web-Enterprise, including accurate bibliographic descriptions of the items, the provision of searchable access points (subject headings, name, title and series entries) according to the Anglo American Cataloging Rules2 as well as Resource Description and Access (RDA) Cataloging Rules, and classification, according to the international standards.
-All library materials are classified according to the Dewey decimal classification system.
-The machine-readable cataloging record (MARC-21) holdings reflect full-level description.
-The following reference sources are utilized by the Cataloger:
+A. The creation of catalog records in Library Integrated System EOS.Web, including accurate bibliographic descriptions of the items, the provision of searchable access points (subject headings, author’s name, title, and series entries) according to the Anglo American Cataloging Rules2, and classification according to the Dewey Decimal Classification system; exporting of bibliographic records and authorities from OCLC, revising and importing them to the library EOS.WEB System in addition to creating original records.

 – Anglo-American Cataloging Rules, 2nd edition, 2002 revision

-– Library of Congress Subject Headings – Library of Congress Classification Schedules
+– Library of Congress Subject Headings

-– US MARC Holdings Format
+– US MARC Holdings Forma